Dissecting the explanatory power of ESG features on equity returns by sector, capitalization, and year with interpretable machine learning: Results

-The company-wise splits make it easy to compute error bars on various measures: instead of training $K=5$ models, we train 100 of them and then compute the median performance on 100 random subsets of size $K=5$ among these 100 models.
-Table \ref{tab:refinitivresultstable_CAPMAlpha} provides results on absolute performance of the models for each test period, for both the company-wise and the standard temporal splits.
-Both splitting methods have a clearly decreasing cross-entropy as a function of time, except for 2020, which shows once again the special nature of this year in our dataset.
+The company-wise splits make it easy to compute error bars on various metrics: instead of training $K=5$ models, we train a hundred of them and then compute the median performance on a hundred random subsets of size $K=5$ among these 100 models.
+Table \ref{tab:refinitivresultstable_CAPMAlpha} provides results on the absolute performance of the models for each test period for both the company-wise and the standard temporal splits.
+Both splitting methods have a clearly decreasing cross-entropy (a proxy for prediction error) as a function of time, except for 2020, which shows once again the special nature of this year in our dataset.
 This shows that the relevance of ESG features in price return formation increases as a function of time.
 Balanced accuracy displays a similar improvement before 2020.
-However, this time, company-wise splits yields increasingly better than temporal splits, which we believe is an encouraging sign of its ability to better leverage the latest and best data.
+However, this time, yields of company-wise splits are increasingly better than temporal splits, which we believe is an encouraging sign of its ability to better leverage the latest and best data.

 Figure \ref{fig:Comparison_split_boxplot} displays the time evolution of the cross-entropy and the balanced accuracy in the test sets.
-The boxplots are computed for the company-wise splits from the 100 associated predictions; the orange lines are the median of these performance measures, the rectangle delimits the first and third quartiles and extreme limits are situated before the first quartile minus 1.5 time the interquartile range and after the third quartile plus 1.5 time the interquartile range.
+The boxplots are computed for the company-wise splits from the 100 associated predictions; the orange lines are the median of these performance measures, the rectangle delimits the first and third quartiles, and extreme limits are situated before the first quartile minus 1.5 times the interquartile range and after the third quartile plus 1.5 times the interquartile range.
 Any point outside of this range is considered an outlier.

-Company-wise $5$-fold cross-validation outperforms the standard time splitting scheme, which supports our claim that the not fully mature nature of ESG data can be partly alleviated by a suitable validation scheme.
+Company-wise $5$-fold cross-validation outperforms the standard time-splitting scheme, which supports our claim that the not fully mature nature of ESG data can be partly alleviated by a suitable validation scheme.

-Figure \ref{fig:diffwithbench_CAPM_INSTS5} shows the difference of performance between the models trained on ESG and benchmark features and the models trained only on benchmark features, for the company-wise $5$-fold cross-validation.
+Figure \ref{fig:diffwithbench_CAPM_INSTS5} shows the difference in performance between the models trained on ESG and benchmark features and the models trained only on benchmark features for the company-wise $5$-fold cross-validation.
 ESG features contain more relevant information as time goes on.
 Two explanations spring to mind: long positions are more and more driven by ESG-conscious investors, or the quality of data increases as a function of time, which makes the relevance of ESG scores more apparent.